rundfunk47/stinsen/README.md

 * `NavigationCoordinatable` - For navigational flows.
 Make sure to wrap these in a NavigationViewCoordinator if you wish to push on the navigation stack.
 * `TabCoordinatable` - For TabViews.

+In addition, Stinsen also has two Coordinators you can use, `ViewWrapperCoordinator` and `NavigationViewCoordinator`. `ViewWrapperCoordinator` is a coordinator you can either subclass or use right away to wrap your coordinator in a view, and `NavigationViewCoordinator` is a subclass that wraps your coordinator in a `NavigationView`.

 ## Showing the coordinator for the user
 The view for the coordinator can be created using `.view()`, so in order to show a coordinator to the user you would just do something like: